Prag8855/aab/content/guides/english-speaking-jobs-berlin.md

 This guide shows you how to find an English-speaking job in Berlin.

-If you want more information about the German job market, work culture, resumes and more, read [this guide](/guides/find-a-job-in-berlin).
+For more information about the German job market, work culture, resumes and more, read [this guide](/guides/find-a-job-in-berlin).

+{% include "_blocks/tableOfContents.html" %}

 ## Where to look for English-speaking jobs